dp2020-dev/dp2020-dev.github.io/_posts/2024-12-08-dbt-expectations.md

 ## Debugging<br>

+For the basic commands on debugging etc. see [About dbt debug command](https://docs.getdbt.com/reference/commands/debug).

 Running `dbt test --debug` command will run all the sql tests against the database connections, the console logs all the test names and the results.
 However to dig into why a given test failed, its possible to run the actual sql test against the source table (e.g. in this project in Snowflake) and simplifying the test code to find exactly where it failed- a good approach for a complex failure.

-The documentation on how to run tests and debug is clear and user friendly, see [About dbt debug command](https://docs.getdbt.com/reference/commands/debug)

 ## Lineage Graph (Data Flow DAG)<br>